 - Eliminate cravings for carbs

-Right now, you have a variety of these good bacteria and yeast (microflora) in your body; however, Lactobacillus plantarum is a "superstar" probiotic that you absolutely need in your inner ecosystem to keep you healthy and strong.
+Right now, you have a variety of these good bacteria and yeast (microbiota) in your body; however, Lactobacillus plantarum is a “superstar” probiotic that really can be powerful for the health and strength of the inner ecosystem.

-L. plantarum can live in your gut and keep pathogenic disease-causing microorganisms from flourishing.
+L. plantarum can live in your gut and keep pathogenic disease-causing microorganisms from flourishing.2

-Besides maintaining the integrity of your intestinal lining, L. plantarum can:3
+Besides maintaining the integrity of your intestinal lining, L. plantarum can:

-- Be a treatment for Irritable Bowel Syndrome (IBS)
+- Be a treatment for Irritable Bowel Syndrome (IBS)3

 In fact, some people NEED Lactobacillus plantarum to improve their health:

-- Pregnant women can ensure that they have healthy bacteria in their birth canal to inoculate their newborn babies.
+- Pregnant women can assist the healthy bacteria in their birth canal to inoculate their newborn babies.5

-- Newborn babies benefit from tiny spoonfuls of cultured vegetable juice soon after birth to prevent colic and to ensure their inner ecosystem is well established.
+- Babies may benefit from tiny spoonfuls of cultured vegetable juice to ensure their inner ecosystems are well established.6

-- Autistic children benefit from L. plantarum as it helps clear up common digestive issues.
+- Children may also benefit from L. plantarum to help clear up gut health issues and/or common digestive issues.7

-Studies have consistently shown that L. plantarum was resistant to most antibiotics.
-As readers of this newsletter are well aware, antibiotics are causing severe yeast overgrowth in millions of people including our children.
-Yet, if you must take an antibiotic (and sometimes they are essential and do save lives) the L. plantarum in your intestines will survive ensuring that a yeast overgrowth will not occur there.
+Studies have shown that L. plantarum was resistant to most antibiotics8.
+As you may be well aware, the use of antibiotics may cause severe yeast overgrowth.
+Yet, if you have to take an antibiotic (and sometimes they are essential and do save lives) the L. plantarum in your intestines may survive ensuring that a yeast overgrowth doesn’t occur there.

-Research results also indicate that L. plantarum might be effective as a probiotic with cholesterol-lowering activities.
+Research results also indicate that L. plantarum might be effective as a probiotic with cholesterol-lowering activities.10

 Lactobacillus Plantarum in Your Diet